 Portfolio training workshops Accordion Closed

-Nominated students are strongly encouraged to attend “Developing a Teaching Portfolio” workshop before they submit their final teaching portfolios.
-This seminar is offered on the following dates:
+Nominated students are strongly encouraged to attend the “Developing a Teaching Portfolio” workshop before they submit their final teaching portfolios.
+The workshop dates are as follows:

 Cline Library, Room 169